Case note: ACCC v Pepe’s Ducks Ltd

-By Emmanuel Giuffre, Voiceless Legal Counsel and Sara Gajic, Legal Intern
+By Emmanuel Giuffre, former Voiceless Legal Counsel and Sara Gajic, Legal Intern

 Citation: Australian Competition and Consumer Commission v Pepe’s Ducks Ltd FCA 570